OlivierGaillard/hayshoursrpi/README.md

 The setup is explained both on [MicroK8s](https://microk8s.io/) and on [Ubuntu](https://ubuntu.com/tutorials/how-to-kubernetes-cluster-on-raspberry-pi#1-overview).

-Her is a picture of the cluster.
+Here is a picture of the cluster.

 ![cluster](rpi-cluster.jpg)